 9.3 The matter of drainage/flooding is covered by the NPPF (paragraphs 159 to 169).
 National planning policy requires planning applications to ensure that flood risk is not increased elsewhere and priority is given to the use of SuDS.
 In addition, East Suffolk (Waveney) Local Plan Policy WLP8.24 (Flood Risk) requires SuDS systems to be integrated into the landscaping system and the green infrastructure provision of the development, and not detract from the design quality of the scheme.
 The best way of achieving attractive SuDS provision is to design it with a focus on ensuring it provides a rich habitat for wildlife, plants and other species.
 This will in turn assist the development in achieving the requirement for net biodiversity gain.
-The Broads Authority Local Plan policy SP2 (Strategic flood risk) requires incorporation of suDS principles to minimise the new development's own risk of flooding and not materially increase the flood risk to other areas.
+The Broads Authority Local Plan policy SP2 (Strategic flood risk) requires incorporation of appropriate surface water drainage mitigation measures and the implementation of SuDS principles to minimise the new development's own risk of flooding and not materially increase the flood risk to other areas.